Queenie-Lau/Flashcards/README.md

 - [ ] User can add multiple choice answers in the creation screen

 ## Lab 3

-### App Description
-`TODO://` Add app description

-### App Walk-though
-`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)

 <img src="https://github.com/Queenie-Lau/Flashcards/blob/main/lab3.gif" width=200><br>

-`TODO://` In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ## Required
 - [X] User can browse through multiple flashcards